cashubtc/nuts/CTF.md

 1. Require the `fee` field.
 Each `Proof` MUST be valid, unspent, from a regular keyset whose unit equals `collateral` (error 13017 for a conditional/wrong-unit keyset), and the sum of `fee` proof amounts MUST be at least `required_fee` (error 13044 otherwise).
 2. Compute `change_amount = sum(fee) - required_fee`.
 3. If `change_amount > 0`, require `outputs` with enough blank messages to return the exact change amount as regular ecash.
 The mint decomposes `change_amount` into amounts supported by the output keyset, assigns those amounts to the blank outputs, signs them, and returns the resulting positive-value `BlindSignature`s in `change`.
 The returned `change` signatures MUST preserve the order of the blank outputs they correspond to and MUST omit zero-value outputs, matching [NUT-08][08].
-If exact change cannot be returned from the provided outputs, the mint MUST reject the request (error 13044) and MUST NOT consume the fee proofs.
+If exact change cannot be returned from the provided outputs, the mint MUST reject the request (error 13047) and MUST NOT consume the fee proofs.
 4. Atomically, in a single transaction: mark the `fee` proofs spent, store the condition, and create the keysets.
 If any step fails, none are applied — a failed registration MUST NOT consume the fee.

 The response for a new paid registration MUST include `change` when `change_amount > 0`, and MAY omit `change` or return an empty array when `change_amount == 0`.

-The mint MUST compute `required_fee` and verify the fee **after** the idempotency check (step 4).
+The mint MUST compute `required_fee` and verify the fee **after** the idempotency check (Mint Behavior step 4).
 A repeated registration that resolves to an existing condition MUST return the existing `condition_id` and `keysets` without charging again and without returning `change`; clients keep their unspent `fee` proofs and discard unused blank outputs.
 This prevents a client retry from double-charging or failing because retry proofs were already spent.
 The registration fee is mint revenue and is independent of condition collateral and the [NUT-CTF-split-merge][CTF-split-merge] solvency invariant.
 Fee change is regular ecash and is not condition collateral.

 ## Outcome Collection ID